LukaLearningRightNow/CubeApocalypse-ModPack/README.md

 You Can Help Us Develop Modpack and Make it Better!
 You Can Support Us. or if there is a Bug or issue, Dont Post in Review Section, Use Github issues! ( Same With Recommendations )

-if Description Contains Grammatic Correct Us in Github issues!
+if Description Contains Grammatic Errors, Correct Us in Github issues!

 if Your Recommendations is Accepted Then Your Name Will Be in Credits